CARTIER

 In the Hegira calendar, 1037, corresponding to 1627 CE, is the year of Jahangir's death in the 23rd year of his reign and thus marks the end of the long recency of his wife Nur Jahan.
 Shah Jahan is the son and successor of Jahangir.

-On December 13, 2011, in the auction by Christie's of Elizabeth Taylor's estate, this jewel designated as the Taj Mahal was sold for $ 8.8M including premium from a lower estimate of $ 300K, lot 56.
+This jewel designated as the Taj Mahal was sold on December 13, 2011 for $ 8.8M from a lower estimate of $ 300K, lot 56 in the auction by Christie's of Elizabeth Taylor's estate.

 After the sale, the buyer, who remained anonymous, understands that there is no evidence that the Taj Mahal jewel was ever in the hands of Jahangir or Shah Jahan.
 He is an important customer and Christie's is attempting to cancel the sale of this lot.
 The trust in charge of the actress's estate opposed it in 2015 and 2017 by legal complaints, arguing the absence of irregularity.
 The end of the story is not known.

 Diamonds are eternal but their assembly within a jewel may change.
-The same gem can therefore be the star lot of two auctions a few years apart with a different surrounding.
+The same gem can therefore be the star lot of two auctions a few years apart with a different mounting.

-The GIA report numbered 2125017707, dated 8 June 2010, applied to a Type IIb diamond weighing 8.01 carat, guaranteeing its natural, Fancy Vivid Blue color and VVS1 clarity.
+The GIA report dated 8 June 2010, applied to a Type IIb diamond weighing 8.01 carat, guaranteeing its natural, Fancy Vivid Blue color and VVS1 clarity.

 This gem is close to the best, in the most prestigious color and a clarity which is second only to Internally Flawless.
 Fancy vivid blue diamonds rarely exceed that weight.
-It was sold for HK$ 100M including premium by Sotheby's on 3 April 2012.
+Mounted on a platinum ring between two small white diamonds, it was sold for HK $ 100M by Sotheby's on 3 April 2012.

-The GIA report numbered 2125017707, dated 8 June 2010, applied to a Type IIb diamond weighing 8.01 carat, guaranteeing its natural, Fancy Vivid Blue color and VVS1 clarity.
+The GIA report dated 8 June 2010, applied to a Type IIb diamond weighing 8.01 carat, guaranteeing its natural, Fancy Vivid Blue color and VVS1 clarity.

 This gem is close to the best, in the most prestigious color and a clarity which is second only to Internally Flawless.
 Fancy vivid blue diamonds rarely exceed that weight.
-It was sold for HK$ 100M including premium by Sotheby's on 3 April 2012.
+Mounted on a platinum ring between two small white diamonds, it was sold for HK $ 100M by Sotheby's on 3 April 2012.

 The Sunrise Ruby